margo/specification/system-design/app-interoperability/application-package-definition.md

 > During this review we will revisit the way the docker compose tarball file should be signed.
 > We will also discuss how we should handle secure container registries that require a username and password.

-If either one cannot be implemented it MAY be omitted but Margo RECOMMENDS defining sources for both Helm Chart **AND** Docker Compose source packages to strengthen interoperability and applicability.
+If either one cannot be implemented it MAY be omitted but Margo RECOMMENDS defining components for both Helm Chart **AND** Docker Compose packages to strengthen interoperability and applicability.

 > **Note**
 > A device running the application will only install the application using either Docker Compose files or Helm Charts but not both.